 Here are a few of the best career options for introverts.

-These careers are part of a long list of jobs for introverts, and there are many other career options for individuals that have this specific set of strengths.
-Being able to choose a position that leverages your best attributes and abilities make sure you are also asking about the companies’ culture and work style when you apply and interview to guarantee they meet your needs.
+These careers are part of a long list of jobs for introverts, and there are many other career options for individuals with this specific set of strengths.
+As you choose a position that leverages your best attributes and abilities, ask about the company’s culture and work style when you apply and interview to guarantee they meet your needs.

-Think about details like whether the office has an open concept floor plan or offers quiet spaces for independent work and how focused the company is on teamwork, collaboration, and group projects if you are an introvert, test out some of these tips while looking for your new career.
+Consider details like whether the office has an open concept floor plan or offers quiet spaces for independent work and how focused the company is on teamwork, collaboration, and group projects.
+If you are an introvert, test out some of these tips while looking for your new career.
+And if your resume has not been updated since your last position, contact the resume-writing professionals at Heartland Resumes!